Internships and Experiential Learning

 Despite these concerns, some BEST institutions report that providing internship opportunities seems to increase the success of the trainee when seeking employment.
 The trainee is more likely to stand out in comparison with other applicants, having had additional experience and by demonstrating the ability to multi-task through managing research and internship requirements.

 Note, at BEST institutions that offer internships, the percentage of trainees who take part is low – around 10%.
 Perhaps the major contributor to this is the sense that the mentor will not approve, or it may be that the trainee does not want to interrupt progress in the lab.
-But the goal here is not 100% participation; it is to provide an experience to those few at the right time during their who are most interested in exploring this option.
+But the goal here is not 100% participation; it is to provide an experience to those few at the right time during their training who are most interested in exploring this option.

 Starting as early as the BEST program’s inaugural annual meeting there has been a keen interest in experiential learning.
 However, it was clear that there was a great deal of uncertainty as to precisely what was involved in this process, what would be the level of interest among the students, and how we would set up an internship at our home institutions.
 All the BEST programs have invested a great deal of effort in developing different strategies and assaying which may be the best routes to build skills and expertise in this area.

 In summary, we find that relatively few trainees avail themselves of such an opportunity (~10%).
 Trainees taking advantage of the internship and experiential learning opportunities perceive the benefits to be substantial and appreciate that these experiences serve a useful purpose in helping them develop career paths.
-While establishing experiential training can be time intensive for staff, the benefits are worth the effort, especially since it appears that faculty are not as resistant to this opportunity as was originally thought.
+While establishing some, but not all types of experiential training can be time intensive for staff, the benefits are worth the effort, especially since it appears that faculty are not as resistant to this opportunity as was originally thought.
 Thinking broadly about the variety of time commitments, locations, and mentors in the process have been instrumental in gaining faculty acceptance.
 Clearly, there are significant benefits to establishing internships and experiential learning opportunities and the relationships that foster them.